Jamborow: Bringing Financial Services to 400 Million Underserved Africans

 We have known each other since we were 11.
 We both attended High School and both left Nigeria to study business and finance at Southwest London College, which is now South Bank University.
 Segun stayed on at South Bank for graduate studies while I moved on to Middlesex University to study Computer Science and Maths.
 He went into investment banking while I went into information technology.
 But at some point, everyone pivots back home.
 So Segun returned to help the establishment of UBA Capital and became the COO while I also started to visit Nigeria regularly.
 He had worked with Goldman Sachs in London.
 We started talking about something transformational that we could do together leveraging our skills and experiences in finance and technology.
 We could think of giving back on an Africa-wide scale because both of us have worked extensively in over 20 different markets on the continent.

 From the onset, we were clear we wanted to do something that would significantly contribute to alleviating poverty in Africa.
 We were looking for ways to make people in the grassroots more involved not only in the formal sector finance but also the formal sector economy.
 So we regard the task or opportunity as beyond Financial Inclusion.
 We started thinking of something that could tie the mass of economic actors at the grassroots level together.
-It was easy for us to see that economic activities at the grassroots in Africa have a similar ecosystem – market women, orange sellers, matatus, bikes, etc. We have travelled and worked all over Africa and have seen the same things everywhere.
+It was easy for us to see that economic activities at the grassroots in Africa have a similar ecosystem – market women, orange sellers, matatus, bikes, etc. We have traveled and worked all over Africa and have seen the same things everywhere.
 But we still devoted two years to doing research in Ghana, Kenya, Tanzania, Zimbabwe, Uganda, etc. It was during this time that the name Jamborow occurred to us.
 It’s a combination of the colloquial “jam”, to run into someone and borrow.
 It expresses the vision of our business to be a platform where businesses could safely and confidently connect with millions of Africans in the informal sector and lend them funds and where these people after we have helped transform them into formal entities, could also easily buy valuable services like an insurance for their business and families.
 We were incorporated in 2018.
 Our headquarters is in the United Kingdom, a convenient place from which to drive the business into African markets.
 We are also incorporated in Nigeria and Kenya.

 So Jamborow enables people to lend to each other?